 How to Relieve Alcohol Withdrawal Symptoms

 The most severe of these symptoms require hospitalization and subsequent prescriptions to avoid long-term health consequences.
-But sometimes that support isn’t available or the severity of the symptoms does not merit medical treatment.
+But sometimes, that support isn’t available, or the severity of the signs does not merit medical treatment.

 Over-the-Counter Medication to Ease Alcohol Detox

 Here is a list of over-the-counter medications that one can take to alleviate alcohol detox symptoms.

 Water – First and foremost, the body will need loads of water while going through alcohol withdrawal symptoms.
 This will help to flush the system of toxins and provide much-needed rehydration.
 Plenty of water is a good idea anytime, but especially during detox.

 Proper Nutrition – Alcohol consists of empty calories, which offer the consumer zero nutritional value.
 Also, how healthy are the things we often eat while intoxicated?
 Usually, the intoxicated person will opt for whatever is easy and tasty in such a reduced capacity.
 A chronic alcoholic may go years into this harmful cycle of booze and various forms of fast food.
 Giving the body the wholesome food it needs during the detox process can only help, not hurt.